sensu-og/sensu-test-day/metric-extraction/docker_config/docker_instructions.md

 # Docker Images for Migration Extraction Example
 These images provide most of what you need to work through the `collect_metrics` test plan example.
 Once you have the docker containers running, you will need to use sensuctl to create the check and handler definitions as per the Test Plan.

+Assuming you are running docker on localhost, the pre-configured grafana dashboard will be available at http://localhost/3001

 ## Docker Commands

 ###  Initialize influxdb